Musical Rhythm Transcription Based on Bayesian Piece-Specific Score Models Capturing Repetitions: Proposed Score Models

 \subsection{Bayesian Extensions Based on Dirichlet Processes}

-We extend the score models in a Bayesian manner to formu-\\late the generative process of piece-specific models from a ge-\\neric model.
+We extend the score models in a Bayesian manner to formulate the generative process of piece-specific models from a generic model.
 We assume that piece-specific models and generic models have the same architecture but different parameterizations.
-For NoteMM1SD, the generative process can be formulated by putting prior distributions on the model parameters:
+For NoteMM1SD, the generative process can be formulated by assigning prior distributions to the model parameters:

-where DP denotes a Dirichlet process \cite{Jordan2005}, $\bar{\bm\pi}_{\rm ini}$, $\bar{\bm\pi}_{r}$, etc.\ denote base distributions, and $\alpha_{\rm ini}$, $\alpha_\pi$, etc.\ denote concentration parameters.
-Since the distributions are finite discrete distributions, the Dirichlet process can be described as Dirichlet distributions, for example,
+where DP denotes a Dirichlet process \cite{Jordan2005}; $\bar{\bm\pi}_{\rm ini}$, $\bar{\bm\pi}_{r}$, etc.\ denote base distributions; and $\alpha_{\rm ini}$, $\alpha_\pi$, etc.\ denote concentration parameters.
+Since the distributions are finite discrete distributions, the Dirichlet process can be described as Dirichlet distributions.
+For example,

 The expectation value of the distributions generated by a Dirichlet process is equal to the base distribution \cite{Jordan2005}.
 Based on this fact, we can interpret the distributions ($\bm\pi_{r}$, $\bm\zeta_{r}$, etc.) generated by the Dirichlet process as the piece-specific models and the base distributions ($\bar{\bm\pi}_{r}$, $\bar{\bm\zeta}_{r}$, etc.) as the generic model representing the average of all the piece-specific models.
 The distributions generated from a Dirichlet process become sparser as we use a smaller concentration parameter.
-As in the analysis in Sec.~\ref{sec:RepetitionAndSparseness}, we use small concentration parameters to account for the sparse piece-specific transition probabilities in the real data.
-The parameters of the note modification models $\bm\zeta_{r}$ and $\bm\xi$ are also considered for individual pieces to describe the situation that note modifications used in each piece have different statistical tendencies.
-How we can train the parameters of the base distributions and how we can determine the concentration parameters are explained in Sec.~\ref{sec:ParameterLearning}.
+The parameters of the note modification models $\bm\zeta_{r}$ and $\bm\xi$ are also considered for individual pieces to describe the situation in which the note modifications used in each piece have different statistical tendencies.

 We can similarly construct Bayesian extensions of metrical MMs and note pattern MMs.
-For metrical MMs we have
+For metrical MMs, we have

-and for note pattern MMs we have
+and for note pattern MMs, we have